The most top nonprofit trends: Fundraising in 2025 and through the years

 2. Donor Portals

 “Donor Portals are becoming more mainstream.
-Historically, a lot of giving platforms haven't prioritized independent methods for updating recurring gifts; donors must call the nonprofit to have changes made, which is demanding on the org and not the best experience for the donors.
+Historically, a lot of fundraising platforms haven't prioritized independent methods for updating recurring gifts; donors must call the nonprofit to have changes made, which is demanding on the org and not the best experience for the donors.
 Today's donor portals expedite and improve the process for everyone."
 Thanks, Andrew Webb!

 3. Stocks and asset-based donations